 Calling All Francophiles!

 Would you like to hang your hat in Paris?
 Stay not for a week, but for a month, a year or a lifetime?
-Many of us have fallen in love with the beauty and culture of the city, and some have stayed love enough to understand the charms of the lifestyle enjoyed by the French.
+Many of us have fallen in love with the beauty and culture of the city, and some have stayed long enough to understand the charms of the lifestyle enjoyed by the French.
 One who did just that, living on a houseboat on the Seine, is my friend Roni Beth Tower, a She Writes Press author, whose recently published article follows.
 Read on and enjoy!

 Janet Hulstrand: Early on in “Miracle at Midlife” you describe Paris as being for your husband, David, “a city that encouraged him to become the person he liked being.”
 And you say that, for yourself, Paris “inevitably grounded me, opening my emotions in response to her beauty, her balance, her legacy of being loved.”
 Can you say a bit more about this?
 What is that special something about Paris?
 What is that power it holds for so many people?